asdfzdfj/mbin/docs/01-user/user_guide.md

 ### User settings

-You are now ready to start using /mbin to connect with others.
+You are now ready to start using mbin to connect with others.
 You can access your account settings at any time by clicking on your username located in the header.

 (pic3)